NarendraSaurabh/RBC-Bank-Customer-Churn-Analysis/README.md

 •Geography—a customer’s location can affect their decision to leave the bank.
 •Gender—it’s interesting to explore whether gender plays a role in a customer leaving the bank.
-•Age—this is certainly relevant, since older customers are less likely to leave their bank than younger ones.
+•Age—this is certainly relevant since older customers are less likely to leave their bank than younger ones.
 •Tenure—refers to the number of years that the customer has been a client of the bank.
 Normally, older clients are more loyal and less likely to leave a bank.
-	Balance—also a very good indicator of customer churn, as people with a higher balance in their accounts are less likely to leave the bank compared to those with lower balances.
+	Balance—is also a very good indicator of customer churn, as people with a higher balance in their accounts are less likely to leave the bank compared to those with lower balances.

 	Number Of Products—refers to the number of products that a customer has purchased through the bank.
 Ex.
 FD, RD, Current Account, Insurance, SIP etc

 	Has Credit Card—denotes whether or not a customer has a credit card.
-This column is also relevant, since people with a credit card are less likely to leave the bank.
+This column is also relevant since people with credit cards are less likely to leave the bank.
 •1 represents credit card holder
 •0 represents non credit card holder
 	Is Active Member—active customers are less likely to leave the bank.